cleuton/simpleface/english.md

 OpenCV is more than capable of doing everything that is needed in an image processing pipeline, such as: **detect faces**, **align faces** and **extract faces**, also known as **Face Chips**.

+The function has been optimized to detect the eyes with greater precision.
+It was detecting the nostrils incorrectly, but I made a calculation with the average of the size of the eyes and it's ok now.

 ## Installation

 Clone this repository!
 If you have [**Anaconda**](https://anaconda.org/) just create an environment with the attached file: